EmanuelGustafzon/Milestone-project-2-Quiz/README.md

 ![Header](/assets/images/score.jpg)

 - Landing page
-  - The first section the user sees is a introduction to the quiz and a run buttom.
+  - The first thing the user sees is an introduction to the quiz and a run buttom.
   - It would be confusing for the user to only see a quiz when landing on the page.
 That is why it is hidden in the beginning and instead a introduction to the quiz is shown.

 ![Landing page](/assets/images/Sk%C3%A4rmbild%20(114).png)

 - Quiz
   - The quiz has a total amount of 100 questions.
-This is questions about phrases in spanish.
+This is questions to lear phrases and words in spanish.
 The purpose is that the user will learn spanish in an entertaining way.
   - It would be tiereing to go through a 100 questions at ones.
 That is why every time you play the quiz you get 15 questions to answer.
 The 15 questions is totally random from the collection of 100 spanish phrases.

 ![Quiz](/assets/images/Sk%C3%A4rmbild%20(115).png)